Email API built for AI agents, not just developers

 Same REST ergonomics, no rewrite required

-The MultiMail REST API and Python SDK mirror Resend's call signature.
-Migration is a dependency swap plus adding oversight fields.
+The MultiMail REST API mirrors Resend's call signature—call it directly with requests or httpx, no SDK to install.
+Migration is mapping the send body onto { to, subject, markdown } plus configuring oversight on the mailbox.
 Existing error handling, retry logic, and response parsing continue to work.

 Formally verified security model